amiraryan1996/amiraryan1996/README.md

-# 👋 Hi, my name is Amir Ariyan
+# 👋 Hi, my name is Amir Aryan
 Front-End Developer, specializing in JavaScript, TypeScript, and Next.js.
 I believe in the power of solid development principles and Agile methodologies, striving to build applications that are both functional and visually captivating.

 ## 💼 Skills